williamskyfurs/astrocosmos-craftyard/README.md

 # Astrocosmos Modpack

-Astrocosmos is a modpack from the series Creative Infinity that focuses on space exploration and mechanic (and also planning to minimize the military).
+Astrocosmos is a Minecraft modpack from the series Creative Infinity that focuses on space exploration and mechanic (and also planning to minimize the military).

+> [!CAUTION]
-Astrocosmos modpack needs to run with allocated RAM greater than 8GB (i dont know why QwQ)
+**Astrocosmos modpack needs to run in Minecraft 1.20.1 Forge 47.4.0 with allocated RAM greater than 8GB (i dont know why QwQ)**

 # Astrocosmos Craftyard